Impossible Figure Skating Moves from the Movies

 It's a climactic moment near the end of the 1992 movie, The Cutting Edge, when figure skater Kate Moseley (played by actress Moira Kelly) turns to her pairs partner Doug Dorsey (D.B.
-Sweeney) just before they are to take the ice at the Olympics and excitedly declares, “we're doing the Pamchenko!”
+Sweeney) just before they are to take the ice at the Olympics and excitedly declares, “We're doing the Pamchenko!”

 Frantic, Doug tries to talk her out of it.
 “Forget it.
 It's too dangerous,” he yells over the sound of the cheering crowd at the skating arena.

-They argue up to the very moment their music starts on the ice about whether to attempt the controversial “Pamchenko twist,” a highly difficult and dangerous maneuver their coach invented that, if completed during their skate, would mean an instant gold medal.
+They argue right up to the very moment their music starts on the ice about whether to attempt the controversial “Pamchenko twist,” a highly difficult and dangerous maneuver their coach invented that, if completed during their skate, would mean an instant gold medal.
 Long story short (spoiler), they execute the move flawlessly and the movie ends with no doubt that they've won Olympic gold.

 It's a triumphant ending.
 But let's just say there's a very good reason the filmmakers used a series of cuts to create the illusion that they actually did the move.
 The truth is, the Pamchenko twist is impossible.

-Earlier in the film, coach Anton Pamchenko (Roy Dotrice) tosses a bunch of weathered looking diagrams on the ice during a practice that detail a highly dangerous pairs move he has been inventing for the last 20 years.
+Earlier in the film, coach Anton Pamchenko (Roy Dotrice) tosses a bunch of weathered looking diagrams onto the ice during a practice that detail a highly dangerous pairs move he has been inventing for the last 20 years.